maailma/kansa/README.md

   - `SESSION_SECRET` allows hugo/server and kansa/server to share authenticated sessions
   - `DATABASE_URL` and `*_PG_PASSWORD` are required for the services' database connections

-The [production config](docker-compose.prod.yml) includes the `client-build` service, which is used to build the client's JS assets, which are then served by `nginx`.

 ### Common Issues